 Section .0100 – General Provisions

-08I .0101 Disciplinary Action
+21 NCAC 08I .0101 Disciplinary Action

-08I .0102 Procedure When Petition against Board Member or Employee
+21 NCAC 08I .0102 Procedure When Petition against Board Member or Employee

 If the person against whom a petition for disciplinary action is filed is a Board member or a Board employee, the Secretary Treasurer or Executive Director shall immediately notify that person and every member of the Board of the petition.
 The person against whom the petition was filed shall not participate in considering or acting on the petition.

-08I .0104 Modification of Discipline and New Certificate
+21 NCAC 08I .0104 Modification of Discipline

-(b) The application for modification of discipline or for a new certificate shall be in writing, shall set out and, as appropriate, shall demonstrate good cause for the relief sought.
-The application for an individual shall be accompanied by at least three supporting recommendations, made under oath, from CPAs who have personal knowledge of the activities of the applicant since the discipline was imposed.
-The application for a CPA firm shall be accompanied by at least three supporting recommendations, made under oath, for each CPA partner, CPA member, or CPA shareholder from CPAs who have personal knowledge of the activities of the CPA partner, CPA member, or CPA shareholder since the discipline was imposed.
+(b) The application for modification of discipline shall be in writing and show good cause for the relief sought.
+The application for a person shall be accompanied by three or more supporting recommendations, made under oath, from CPAs who have personal knowledge of the facts relating to the revocation and of the activities of the applicant since the discipline was imposed.
+The application for a CPA firm shall be accompanied by three or more supporting recommendations, made under oath, for each CPA partner, CPA member, or CPA shareholder from CPAs who have personal knowledge of the facts relating to the revocation and of the activities of the CPA partner, CPA member, or CPA shareholder since the discipline was imposed.

-(d) In determining good cause, the Board may consider all the applicant’s activities since the disciplinary penalty was imposed, the offense for which the applicant was disciplined, the applicant’s activities during the time the applicant was in good standing with the Board, the applicant’s rehabilitative efforts, restitution to damaged parties in the matter for which the penalty was imposed, and the applicant’s general reputation for truth and professional probity.
+(d) In determining good cause, the Board may consider all of the applicant’s activities since the disciplinary penalty was imposed, the offense for which the applicant was disciplined, the applicant’s activities during the time the applicant was in good standing with the Board, the applicant’s rehabilitative efforts, restitution to damaged parties in the matter for which the penalty was imposed, and the applicant’s general reputation for truth and professional probity.
 For the purpose of this Paragraph, “applicant” shall, in the case of a CPA firm, include CPA partners, CPA members, or CPA shareholders.

-(g) An application shall ordinarily be ruled upon by the Board on the basis of the recommendations and evidence submitted in support thereof.
+(g) An application shall be ruled upon by the Board on the basis of the recommendations and evidence submitted in support thereof.
 However, the Board may make additional inquiries of any person or persons, or request additional evidence it deems appropriate.

-08I .0105 Revocation of Certificates
+21 NCAC 08I .0105 Revocation of Certificates

 (a) When a certificate is revoked either for a specific period of time or permanently, the certificate holder shall return the certificate to the Board office within 15 days of receipt of notice of revocation.